VishalNadig/BELIV/docs/installation.rst

    ./Setup.sh&& ./GenerateProjectFiles.sh&& make

-The installation takes over an hour to finish.
+The installation takes over an hour or two to finish.
+Might be slower if your laptop has lower end specs.

 7) Add UnrealEngine to environment variables